 The grassland is carefully managed with cattle grazing the steep slopes alongside the brook during the summer and autumn.
 Before allowing the cattle onto the top meadow a hay cut is taken.

 Ripe seed heads of Yellow Rattle signal to the farmer that hay making time has arrived.
 The seeds really can be heard rattling around inside the old flower head!

-For a map showing Dane-in-Shaw Pasture SSSI download the Valleys and Pastures leaflet (PDF, 4.19MB).
+For a map showing Dane-in-Shaw Pasture SSSI download the Biddulph Valley Way leaflet (PDF, 5.0MB).

 Why Dane-in-Shaw Pasture SSSI is so important

 Dane-in-Shaw Pasture is a Site of Special Scientific Interest because it is a nationally important grassland.

 Since 1939 Britain has lost more than 95% of its unimproved grasslands due to agricultural intensification, neglect, overgrazing, ill advised tree planting and development.

 Areas such as Dane-in-Shaw Pasture are important as they have not been ‘improved’ by ploughing and fertilising and so still have a good diversity of plants and the animals which are associated with them.